rgeraldporter/inquiry-monad/README.md

 Runs function `f` against the `Pass` list -- but only if there are no items in the `Fail` list.
 Otherwise, returns the `Inquiry`.

-i.e., "Run the function when everything passes."
+i.e., "Run the function if everything passes."

 Functionally opposite of `.faulted(f)`.
 These two can be in the same chain.